Skip to content

 Bubbling Example

-• when you click on the image the handleClick action of a button is initiated, because it is the first matching on:<event name> of a parent element
+• When you click the image, the button’s handleClick action is initiated because it is the first matching on:<event name> on a parent element.

-• this will work with any number of nesting levels (e.g. global hotkeys on the body element)
+• This works with any number of nesting levels (e.g., global hotkeys on the body element)

 <button on:click="handleClick">